 What is Bulimia Nervosa?

 Bulimia nervosa – better known as "bulimia" – is an eating disorder characterized by patterns of bingeing (consuming a large amount of food in a short amount of time) and purging (eliminating calories consumed).
 Bulimia is a debilitating condition that is commonly accompanied one or more serious mental health conditions.

-Symptoms & Signs of Bulimia Nervosa
+Symptoms & Warning Signs of Bulimia

 Bulimia (bingeing and purging) is an isolating, secretive illness that prevents many people from enjoying a full and rewarding life.
 We share the more common symptoms and warning signs for bulimia.

-Bingeing more than one time per week
+- Bingeing more than one time per week

-Purging more than one time per week
+- Purging more than one time per week

-Bradycardia and orthostasis
+- Bradycardia and orthostasis

 What Causes Bulimia?